salsify/delayed_job_worker_pool/README.md

 * `workers` - The number of Delayed Job worker processes to fork.
 The master process will relaunch workers that fail.
 * Delayed Job worker settings (`queues`, `min_priority`, `max_priority`, `sleep_delay`, `read_ahead`) - These are passed through to the Delayed Job worker.
 * `preload_app` - This forces the master process to load Rails before forking worker processes causing the memory consumed by the code to be shared between workers. **If you use this setting make sure you re-establish any necessary connections in the on_worker_boot callback.**
-* `before_worker_boot` - A callback that runs in the master process before forking any workers.
+* `after_preload_app` - A callback that runs in the master process after preloading the app but before forking any workers.
 * `on_worker_boot` - A callback that runs in the worker process after it has been forked.
-* `after_worker_boot` - A callback that runs in the master process after the initial set of workers have been forked.
+* `after_worker_boot` - A callback that runs in the master process after a worker has been forked.
+* `after_worker_shutdown` - A callback that runs in the master process after a worker has been shutdown.

 All settings are optional and nil values are ignored.